Deelordzz/ProjOne/Projects/PROJ2 FSM/README.md

 The purpose of this report is to present a Game Design that will be embedded in a microcontroller that will implement FSM.
 The mini OLED display will project the game play.
 It will display a title page, score page and the game play.

+The idea of the game is to catch apples that are falling on the ground using a cart.
+The cart can be moved using a potentiometer.
+The game has five levels.
+The higher the level the faster the apples to reach the ground.
+Each level has ten falling apples.
+To proceed to the next level, you need to catch half of the total falling apples.

 The next chapter of this report discusses the methods and materials used to create a game in the microcontroller.